-Rathen Open-Air Stage
+Rathen Open-Air Stage - What a backdrop!

 Rathen Open-Air Stage is Europe's most beautiful natural theatre.
 The Marksman celebrates its annual return home to the place where the Wolf's Glen scene was first conceived.
 And it is not just the Marksman…